MinhQuan-Tran/ShiftPay_Document/README.md

 The **Testing** section outlines the various tests conducted for the project, including unit tests, integration tests, and end-to-end tests.
 It also includes instructions for setting up and running tests.

 You can access the **Testing** documentation [here](docs/testing.md).

-## How to Use This Repo

-This repository is intended to serve as a reference for understanding the design, features, and structure of the [Your Project Name].
-It is not intended to be used as a functional codebase but as a guide for the project’s architecture and decisions.

-1. Navigate through the sections based on your interest (Functional, Technical, User Stories, etc.).
-2. Each document can be opened and reviewed for a better understanding of the design and implementation decisions.
-3. Feel free to refer to the linked documents and sections for more detailed information.

 ## License